vacuas/vexof/README.md

 ## Limitations

-In this version the length of the squeezed data (`data_out_length`) must a multiple of 32 or 64 bytes depending on the number of stripes.
+In this version the length of the squeezed data must a multiple of 8 bytes.